 How can I play a part in the community?

-Octopus community is consist of three roles: Web3.0 application developers, Web3.0 venture capitalists and the last but not the least, Web3.0 enthusiast who see Octopus Network is an important driving force for the next generation of Internet and willing to devote their time and energy to spread the idea.
-Feel free to choice your roles and dive in.
+The Octopus community consists of three roles: Web3.0 application developers, Web3.0 venture capitalists, and last but not least, Web3.0 enthusiasts who see the Octopus Network as an important driving force for the next generation Internet and are willing to devote their time and energy to spread the idea.
+Feel free to choose your roles and dive in.

 - Who can I contact for the press?